By using this site, you agree to the Privacy Policy and Terms of Use.

 Index

-3. What To Do If Your FIR Is Not Registered?
+2. What Are The Steps To Take If Your FIR Is Not Registered?

-4. What to Do After Filing An FIR In India?
+3. What Are The Steps To Take After Filing An FIR In India?

-7. What Is The Information Needed To File A Criminal Complaint In India?
+6. Which Information Is Needed To File A Criminal Complaint In India?

 1. Gather as much information as you can before filing your complaint.
 This helps make sure your complaint is taken seriously.
 Take photos or videos of the scene if possible, especially if the incident happened at night.
 This evidence can be important if your complaint goes to court.